jackcallister/react-webpack-boilerplate/README.md

 `npm install`

+`npm install webpack -g`

 `webpack -w`

-In a new terminal tab
+Webpack is now watching your project for changes.
+Open up a new terminal tab to boot up a server.

 `cd app/site`